 Attending school and receiving an education will help your child have the best possible start for their life journey.
 Children who do not attend school may:

-- A good education is key to success and opportunities later in life.
-And as a parent you can help by:
+A good education is key to success and opportunities later in life.
+As a parent you can help by:

 - Contacting the school as early as possible, but no later than 9.30am, to let us know if they are too ill to attend;